jonkerj/iec62056/README.md

   robust and extendable.
 * It is designed as an external library instead of being inseperable with other software components (such as P1 serial readers).
+* It aims to handle all IEC 62056 formatted telegrams, not only DSMR.
+I needed this, because of my IEC 1107 speaking district heat meter, which resembles DSMR.

 # Compatibility
 This module is targeted to be compatible with all kinds of digital meters